Overview

 2. Plan selection: Pick the plan you’d like to trial.
 Regardless of the plan you choose, you’ll get a 7-day free trial.
 You can cancel at any time and we’ll send you a reminder email a day before your trial ends.

-3. Payment information: Enter your credit card information.
+3. Payment information: Enter your credit or debit card information.

 A temporary $1 hold will be applied to validate the payment method.
 This is not an actual charge and will be removed from your card within a few days.